ssfsx17/sky-islands/readable.md

 #### Rating 15

+**Charge Absorption**:

+  - Reaction
+  - Reserves 1 AP
+  - When you take more than 1 elemental damage, you gain one elemental charge per 20 damage whose element type is the same as the damage, for a minimum of 1 charge gained.
+Afterwards, you then add half your Power Level to your Armor against that instance of damage.

 **Charging Melee Dual Strike**:

+  - Technique
+  - 1 AP
   - 8 energy
-  - Do two melee weapon attacks against one target.
+  - Do two melee or reach weapon attacks against one target.
 For each attack, if you do more than 1 damage, then you also gain an elemental charge.

 **Elemental Melee Pillar Strike**:

+  - Technique
+  - 1 AP
   - 8 energy
-  - Do a melee weapon attack at all enemies within an adjacent 3-foot-radius area, reaching up to 30,000 feet upwards and downwards until hitting terrain or clouds.
+  - Do a melee or reach weapon attack at all enemies within an adjacent 3-foot-radius area, reaching up to 30,000 feet upwards and downwards until hitting terrain or clouds.
 Its damage type is changed to be of the linked element.
 Note that attacking something like a dragon or